An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 Post-Traumatic Stress Disorder Symptoms

-Post-traumatic stress disorder (PTSD) is a reaction to a very traumatic event, and it is typically classified as an anxiety disorder.
+Post-traumatic stress disorder (PTSD) is a reaction to a very traumatic event.
 The event that brings on PTSD is usually outside the norm of human experience, such as intense combat or sexual assault.
 The patient struggles to forget the traumatic event and frequently develops emotional numbness and event-related amnesia.
 Often, however, there is a mental flashback, and the person re-experiences the painful circumstance in the form of dreams and disturbing thoughts and memories.
 These thoughts and dreams resemble or recall the trauma.
 Other symptoms may include a lack of pleasure in previously enjoyed activities, hopelessness, irritability, mood swings, sleep problems, inability to concentrate, and an excessive startle-response to noise.

-There are several screening tools available to screen for post-traumatic stress, such as Breslau's Short Screening Scale and Primary Care PTSD Screen (PC-PTSD).
+There are several screening tools available to screen for post-traumatic stress, such as Breslau Short Screening Scale and Primary Care PTSD Screen (PC-PTSD).

 While various interventions to treat or prevent PTSD are being tested, not just one program will help all victims, and research is somewhat limited.
-Many experts favor a multifactorial approach to therapy that includes talk therapy (such as cognitive behavioral therapy [CBT]) and medications (such as drugs in the selective serotonin reuptake inhibitor (SSRI) family used for depression).
+Many experts favor a multifactorial approach to therapy that includes talk therapy such as cognitive behavioral therapy (CBT) and medications such as selective serotonin reuptake inhibitors (SSRIs).
 Core symptoms of PTSD can be treated with medications.
-For example, prazosin is effective for treating trauma nightmares, associated with PTSD.
+For example, prazosin is effective for treating trauma nightmares associated with PTSD.